spring-attic/spring-android-samples/README.md

 4. Select "Nexus 7" as the device

-5. Select "Android 4.2.2 - API Level 17" for the target
+5. Select the highest available API level for the target

+    > **Note**: The sample application is configured for Android 2.1 as the minimum version.

 6. Select "ARM (armeabi-v7a)" for the CPU

+	> **Note**: The Intel x86 Emulator Accelerator (HAXM) can be used for better performance.

 7. Click the **OK** button to finish.

-    > **Note**: The sample application is configured for Android 2.1 as the minimum version.

 ## Build and Run the App